finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

     - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
   - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
   - Slider to control zoom
-- Support jpg in game and card creation menus
-- Paste into game and card creation menus
-- Internal file browser for game and card creation menus

 ## Backlog
 - Tech: GitHub Actions CI/CD with Android, Windows, Web, and Linux